amitkml/END-NLP-Projects/LSTM-Pytorch/readme.md

 # Session 4 Assignment Instructions
 Use this as a [reference](https://github.com/bentrevett/pytorch-sentiment-analysis/blob/master/2%20-%20Upgraded%20Sentiment%20Analysis.ipynb.)

+# Final Assignment
+I have two noteook intentionally kept to show incremental improvement and enhancement of the mode.
+V5.0 is the final model which has 86.52% accuracy.

 ## Tasks
 Change this code in such a way that:
 - it has 3 LSTM layers